chrisimoni/monster-slayer/README.md

 ## Acknowledgments

-* [Maximilian Schwarzmüller] (https://mschwarzmueller.com/) is an awesome instructor with a great teaching skils, i learned Vuejs from his Udemy's Vuejs tutorial
+* [Maximilian Schwarzmüller](https://mschwarzmueller.com/) - is an awesome instructor with a great teaching skils, i learned Vuejs from his Udemy's Vuejs tutorial